 One Pulp Sport sketch has a superhero whose power is to be able to find the start of a roll of sellotape in an instant.
 This proves incredibly useful.

-Once Upon A Time: Emma is the product of True Love, so she seems to be magical by default, being a Living Lie Detector and apparently being able to jumpstart Regina's magic just by touch.
+Once Upon a Time: Emma is the product of True Love, so she seems to be magical by default, being a Living Lie Detector and apparently being able to jumpstart Regina's magic just by touch.
 In general, however, her "magic" seems to just be the fact that she is a physical form of The Power of Love.
 This suddenly becomes useful when it's revealed that love allows her to No Sell Cora trying to rip her heart out.
+More generally, True Love's Kiss is capable of negating any curse, no matter how powerful.

 The Nobles (player characters) themselves can be like this, if the player wants them to be.
 There's an example of a Noble who is the Power of...
 Blankets.
 All blankets.
 Everywhere.
 And he can see through them from any distance.
 And he can make them do anything he wants, also from any distance.
 Including suffocating you while you sleep in them.He is one of the most feared Nobles in the setting.